 Centre does not provide coloured overlays for exams – you must provide your own.
 We cannot give you one if you forget yours.

 No, you must not leave the exam room if you are entitled to supervised rest breaks.
 Rest breaks are supervised at your exam desk, and you will not have access to your question paper or answer booklet.
 If you require a toilet break you will be escorted to the designated restroom by an invigilator.

 No, you will not get any extra time for going to the toilet during an exam.

 No, you must stay for the whole duration of the exam even if you have finished.

 You must check the front of your exam paper to ensure everything has been completed before the end of exam.
 Candidate number, paper code and where applicable sign your name, the invigilators will not be able to complete any missing information.
 All answer booklets are checked by staff before being sent off to the awarding organisations for marking, but if you have any concerns please come to the Exams Office.

 A Level and GCSE results are only released by the awarding organisations on results day.
 A Level results are usually released on the second Thursday of August of the same year and GCSE results are usually released on the third Thursday of August of the same year.
 On-demand and vocational results are usually available 28 days after the exam.

-You must bring photographic ID to collect results.
+We will secure e mail you your results on the results day between 8.00am and 8.30am.
+If you wish to receive a paper copy of your results sheet, you must bring photographic ID to collect the results sheet from the centre from 9.30am to 3.00pm.
 This could be your driving licence, or passport.
 Candidates who do not bring photographic ID may not be able to collect their results.

-No. You will need to come in person to collect both results and certificates.
-We are unable to post or supply results over the phone.
+No. You will need to come in person to collect both results sheet and certificates.
+We are unable to post your results and we will not be able to give results over the phone.